cmstead/dject/README.md

 - `container.getDependencyTree(moduleName: string)` -- Returns a tree of all dependencies a module depends upon
 - `container.getRegisteredModules()` -- Returns a list of all modules currently registered to a DJect container
 - `container.loadModule(moduleName: string)` -- Loads a module into memory eagerly
+- `container.new()` -- Builds new container which inherits all dependencies from parent container; subcontainer always allows override of original dependencies, which is isolated to the scope and lifetime of the new subcontainer
 - `container.override(module: object)` -- Registers module, replacing existing module; throws error on no existing module
 - `container.override(module: [object])` -- Registers array of modules, replacing existing modules; throws error on no existing module
 - `container.register(module: object)` -- Register a module for use as a dependency; use this for eager-loading